nextflow-io/training/docs/nf_develop/3_create.md

     .
 ```

+Modules from nf-core follow the same structure and contain a small number of additional files that are used for testing and documentation.

 ### Configuration files

 The nf-core pipeline template utilizes Nextflows flexible customization options and has a series of configuration files throughout the template.

 In the template, the `nextflow.config` file is a central configuration file and is used to set default values for parameters and other configuration options.
 The majority of these configuration options are applied by default while others (e.g., software dependency profiles) are included as optional profiles.

-There are several configuration files that are stored in the `conf` folder and are either added to the configuration by default or optionally as profiles:
+There are several configuration files that are stored in the `conf` folder and are added to the configuration by default or optionally as profiles:

 -   `base.config`: sensible defaults for pipeline resource requests.
 -   `igenomes.config`: configuration settings required to access the igenomes registry.